1. Education

 • Distinctions: Christ-centered university identity; significant growth in recent decades; strong professional programs such as business and nursing; 345-acre campus

-• For acceptance rate, test scores, costs and other information, visit the Indiana Wesleyan University profile
+• For acceptance rate, financial aid, costs and other information, visit the Indiana Wesleyan University profile

 Notre Dame